Telespazio-VEGA-UK/GBT-UBT-Tool/README.md

 (https://earth.esa.int/pub/ESA_DOC/ENVISAT/AATSR/Instrument_Pixel_Coordinates_and_Measurement_Time.pdf)
 (https://earth.esa.int/instruments/aatsr/faq/AATSR_FAQ_issue1.pdf)

+2) Optionally orthorectifies the UBT locations taking into account a Digital Elevation Model (DEM) (currently the user must specify a global GeoTIFF file).
+The pixel to satellite line of sight (LOS) in the local topographic frame is reconstructed through numerical propagation of the state vector found in the MPH of the L1B product.
+The AATSR L1B data processing model (topographic corrections section 5.16) is followed to produce geolocation displacements along the Earth surface.
+The Orekit library is used for orbit propagation, refraction and geometry calculations.

-2) Computes the acquisition time of the pixels using the Andrew Birks TN.
+3) Computes the acquisition time of the pixels using the Andrew Birks TN.
 This methodology allows retrieval of the acquisition time on a pixel basis as opposed to the usual per scan basis.
 Note that there appears to be a systematic bias of +0.15 seconds in the acquisition time retrieval.
 This is hinted at in the Andrew Birks TN.

-3) Computes the extent (size) of AATSR pixel FOVs projected onto a spherical Earth surface for both along and across track directions.
+4) Computes the extent (size) of AATSR pixel FOVs projected onto a spherical Earth surface for both along and across track directions.
 A threshold parameter is used to return the extent of the projection for a given FOV intensity.
 This computation facilitates better characterisation of the instrument measurements,